Skip to contents

 FreesearchR::launch_FreesearchR()

-As a small note, a standalone Windows app version is on the drawing board as well, but no time frame is available.
+As a small note, a standalone Windows app version is on the drawing board as well, but no time frame is currently available.

 File upload